 The University of Oxford

-For further inspiration in the design of Hogwarts, the filmmakers studied the architecture of Oxford, the oldest university in Britain.
+For further inspiration in the design of Hogwarts, the filmmakers studied the architecture of Oxford, the oldest university in Britain and the English speaking world.
 Several locations at the University of Oxford were used as Hogwarts interiors in the Harry Potter films, as well as a few exteriors.

 Oxford is located about 50 miles west of London.
 It was established around the year 1096, making it the oldest English speaking university in the world.
 Some famous graduates include J.R.R.
 Tolkien (Hobbit, Lord of the Rings), Lewis Carroll and Stephen Hawking, along with several Prime Ministers, most recently Margaret Thatcher, Tony Blair and David Cameron.
 Believe it or not, Hugh Grant, Dudley Moore and Kris Kristofferson were also among those graduating from Oxford.

 Emma Watson (Hermione Granger in the Harry Potter films), was raised in Oxfordshire, and is an honorary Oxford Fellow.
 Having been cast for the role when she was nine, she didn’t have much use for a university degree back then.